-This article was previously published in the April issue of Growing For Market Magazine.
+This article was originally published in the April 2021 issue of Growing For Market Magazine.

 Farming is a whole lot more than just growing crops.
 In fact, I would argue that oftentimes seed to harvest is the easiest part.
 Washing, storage, transport, and marketing can make or break our growing efforts.
 A farmer once told me, “The pack shed is the bottleneck of the farm.”
 After managing pack sheds on multiple farms, I can’t agree more.